mihirchronicles/mihirchronicles.github.io/content/bookshelf/design-of-everyday-things.md

 - When people fail to follow these bizarre, secret rules, and the machine does the wrong thing, its operators are blamed for not understanding the machine, for not following its rigid specifications.
 With everyday objects, the result is frustration.
 With complex devices and commercial and industrial processes, the resulting difficulties can lead to accidents, injuries, and even deaths.
 It is time to reverse the situation: to cast the blame upon the machines and their design.
 It is the machine and its design that are at fault.
 It is the duty of machines and those who design them to understand people.
 It is not our duty to understand the arbitrary, meaningless dictates of machines.
 - If the system lets you make the error, it is badly designed.
 - With the passage of time, the psychology of people stays the same, but the tools and objects in the world change.
-- Design is successful only if the final product is successful—if people buy it, use it, and enjoy it, thus spreading the word.
+- Design is successful only if the final product is successful-if people buy it, use it, and enjoy it, thus spreading the word.
 A design that people do not purchase is a failed design, no matter how great the design team might consider it.
 - Procedural knowledge is difficult or impossible to write down and difficult to teach.
 It is best taught by demonstration and best learned through practice.
 - A device is easy to use when the set of possible actions is visible, when the controls and displays exploit natural mappings.
 - Alas, sometimes clever people are too clever for our good.
 Some well-meaning plumbing designers have decided that consistency should be ignored in favor of their own, private brand of psychology.